The Basics: How SOAP Works

 Info for Applicants

-SOAP-eligible applicants must be 1) registered for the Main Residency Match® (Applicant Status = ACTIVE, RANKING, or CERTIFIED), 2) eligible to enter GME on July 1 in the year of the Main Residency Match, as verified by their medical school or ECFMG, and 3) fully or partially unmatched on Monday of Match Week.
+SOAP-eligible applicants must be 1) registered for the Main Residency Match® (Applicant Status = ACTIVE, RANKING, or CERTIFIED), 2) eligible to enter GME on July 1 in the year of the Main Residency Match, as verified by their medical school or ECFMG, and 3) unmatched or partially unmatched (match to only preliminary or advanced program) on Monday of Match Week.

 - Can access the List of Unfilled Programs only for positions for which they are eligible.